nw2190/ConvPDE/Poisson_Varying_Domain/README.md

 ##### `--- Train_Model.sh ---`
 **Technical Note:**

-All of the `*.sh` files provided in this repository are Bash shell scripts and must be made executable using `chmod +x *.sh` prior to execution.
+All `*.sh` files provided in this repository are Bash shell scripts and must be made executable using `chmod +x *.sh`.